h8d13/Vase/README.md

 This works from official arch ISO (using mirrors slower, depending on internet speed) or the one built here (faster, using cached files).

-> At our compute cost of having to do more frequent builds.
-For example at major releases of upstream sources.
+> At our compute cost of having to do more frequent builds whenever something is borken.
+> Or at major releases of upstream sources which we have to track closely.

 ---